JeanBaptisteServais/Jojo-detector-/README.md

 <strong><h1>STEP ONE</h1></strong>

 <h4>We enter a picture.
 Then we treat it.
 Delete background if the background isn't white.
 Next we separate all object in a new picture.
-Finally we make a rotation if the objects is'nt horizontal.
+Finally we make a rotation if the objects is'nt horizontal. <br>

 Finally we recuperate the position on the complete picture of the crop for the second step in a position file.
 So we can say crop picture (independant objet) is here (in the complete scene)</h4>